 A performance fee (if any) will only be charged by an investment manager of a Specialist Fund when its investment return outperforms either its benchmark or a specific performance hurdle return.
 A performance hurdle return is typically a specified percentage above a benchmark index.
 Usually, any prior underperformance must be made good before the investment manager qualifies for a performance fee.
 Performance fees (if any) for the relevant investment managers of the Specialist Funds typically range from 0-20% of outperformance over the benchmark or performance hurdle.
-There is no guarantee that a performance fee will be paid, and the actual fees charged are likely to vary.
+There is no guarantee that a performance fee will be paid, and the actual performance fees charged will vary from the estimates used in the annual fund charges estimated in the PDS.